 Second visit (D28)

 At this visit, your child will have a blood sample taken.
+If your child has agreed to give saliva and nasal fluid samples, these will also be taken.
 We will review your child's diary entries.

 Third visit (D84)